wwwebconcepts/RazorSmartMailer/README.md

      .CaptionAlign = "Center-Middle"
       'Uploader
      .UploadFolder = "SmartMailerUploads"
-     ProcessUploads() ' Constructs file upload and imaging without an email message.
+     .ProcessUploads() ' Constructs file upload and imaging without an email message.
 End With
  ```
  RazorSmartMailer returns five List(of String) you can use to display data in your email template or on your pages: